jpgard/abroca/cran-comments.md

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There is one NOTE about misspelled words; however, none of the listed words are misspelled.